Huge List of Dementia Activities

 - Sharpie Mug Craft – Use oil-based Sharpie paint markers to personalize a dollar store coffee mug.
 This EASY craft was a hit with my mom at stage 5 Alzheimer’s!
 It’s simple and with a few modifications seniors can complete this craft and have it come out looking fantastic!
 Great for individuals or groups.
 Check out my post HERE for detailed instructions and materials list.

 - Christmas Carol Matching Game – A fun holiday activity matching Christmas Carol song titles to their lyrics.
-Check out my post HERE for free ready to print game cards.
+Check out my post HERE for a free sample of my ready-to-print game cards.

 - Watch home movies